vmware/terraform-provider-vcfa/website/docs/d/global_role.html.markdown

 * `org_ids` - List of IDs of [Organizations][vcfa_org] to which this Global Role gets published.
 Ignored if `publish_to_all_orgs` is `true`
 * `read_only` - Whether this Global Role is read-only

+## More information

+See [Roles management](/providers/vmware/vcd/latest/docs/guides/roles_management) for a broader description of how roles and rights work together.

 [vcfa_org]: /providers/vmware/vcfa/latest/docs/resources/org